weecology/retriever/docs/developer.rst

 Create if not exists, and add/append the configuration details as below.
 PostgresSQL conf file `~/.pgpass` file.

-For more information regarding Passwordless configuration you can visit `Password File`_
+For more information regarding Passwordless configuration you can visit `PostgreSQL Password File`_ and `MySQL Password File`_

 ::